codefresh-support/hybrid-runner-support/README.md

-# Creating a Support Package for Codefresh Runner
+# Creating a Support Package for Codefresh Hybrid Runtime

 ## PreReqs

 1. `kubectl config current-context` must be the context of the cluster the runner is located in
-2. [Codefresh CLI](https://codefresh-io.github.io/cli/installation/) must be installed and configured
+2. [Codefresh CLI](https://codefresh-io.github.io/cli/installation/) must be installed and configured for classic runtime
 3. jq (used to gather information)
 4. git (can download a zip version instead)

 ## Script Usage

-This script is to gather information about the Codefresh Runner (previously Venona) environment.
+This script is to gather information about the Codefresh Hybrid Runtime for classic and gitops

 ### Setup